-- The core courses may be waived if the student has graduated from an AACSB accredited business program within five years prior to semester admitted.
-The student must have achieved a C or better in the appropriate course and a B or better in finance; - One or more core courses may be waived if the student has passed (C or better) an equivalent undergraduate or graduate course within six years prior to semester admitted.
-As an exception, financial management may be waived within five years with a grade of B or better; - One or more core courses may be waived based on a combination of continuing education and work experience at the program director's discretion; and - With the approval of the program director, students may take proficiency exams to test out of core courses if the above criteria are not met.
-If needed, the student may repeat the proficiency exam in a second effort to pass.
-However, at least two months must elapse before the test may be repeated.
+- The courses may be waived if the student has graduated from an AACSB accredited business program within five years prior to semester admitted.
+The student must have achieved a "B" or better in the equivalent course or sequence of courses; - 2.
+One or more pre-program courses may be waived if the student has achieved a "B" or better in an equivalent course (at an accredited four-year institution) or graduate course within six years prior to the semester admitted; - One or more pre-program courses may be waived based on a combination of education and work experience at the Assistant Dean of Graduate Programs' discretion; and - 4.
+With the approval of the Assistant Dean of Graduate Programs, students may take proficiency exams to test out of the Pre-Program Requirement courses if the above criteria are not met.
+Within the first year of matriculation, a student is able to take the proficiency exam once on one of the six specified dates.
+Students may not repeat any proficiency exams.

-When core courses are waived, the student is responsible for a satisfactory level of competency with the representative material.
+When the MAcc "Accounting Core Requirements" or the MBA "Pre-Program Requirements" are waived, the student is responsible for a satisfactory level of competency with the representative material.
 If necessary, the student should review and/or seek tutoring support for the waived material in preparation of advanced courses.
+Any appeal of a waiver decision must be made within the first semester of the program.